 Rotor/stator interference fit

-Motors are usually assembled with the rotor sized to be larger than the stator internal bore under planned downhole conditions.
+Motors are usually assembled with the rotor sized larger than the stator internal bore under planned downhole conditions.
 This produces a strong positive interference seal called a positive fit.

 Motors run with a rotor mean diameter more than 0.022 in. greater than the stator minor diameter at downhole conditions are very strong (capable of producing large pressure drops).
 This produces a strong positive seal called a positive interference fit.

-When higher downhole temperatures are anticipated, the selection of mud motor specification shall be targeted reducing the positive fit during motor assembly to allow for the swelling of the elastomer.
-The mud weight and vertical depth also must be considered because they both influence the hydrostatic pressure applied on the elastomer.
+When higher downhole temperatures are anticipated, the selection of mud motor specification shall be targeted, reducing the positive fit during motor assembly to allow for the swelling of the elastomer.
+The mud weight and vertical depth must also be considered because they influence the hydrostatic pressure applied to the elastomer.

-The interference fit is predetermined using the software such as PowerFit.
-Taking into account mud motor specifications (type and size, elastomer type, and mud type), the program will calculate the “recommended interference” for the expected differential pressure, density of the drilling fluid and expected bottom hole circulating temperature.
+The interference fit is predetermined using software such as PowerFit.
+Taking into account mud motor specifications (type and size, elastomer type, and mud type), the program will calculate the “recommended interference” for the expected differential pressure, density of the drilling fluid, and expected bottom hole circulating temperature.